Cactoidal/GodotEthersV3/DOCUMENTATION.md

               callback_args={}
               )
 ```
-Returns the decoded gas balance as a string.
+Returns the decoded gas balance as a String.

 _____